The route of the Way of the Roses

 Part of the Challenge series from Sustrans, in a 1:100,000 scale, the map shows gradient profiles and visitor information.
 It also has detailed routes through towns and cities.

-This is the official Sustrans Way of the Roses guide book.
-A handy pocket-sized book with contact details for information centres and some accommodation.
+This is the Cicerone Way of the Roses guide book.
+It comes with full mapping and information about the route.